LLNL/axom/src/axom/mint/docs/sphinx/sections/architecture.rst

 """""""""""""""""

 A Mint object using :ref:`ExternalStorage` has a pointer to a supplied application buffer.
-In this case, the data can be modified, but, the application maintains ownership of the underlying memory.
+In this case, the data can be modified, but the application maintains ownership of the underlying memory.
 Consequently, the memory space cannot be reallocated and once the Mint object goes out-of-scope, the data is not deleted.
 The data remains persistent in the application buffers until it is